 Larger hard drives may be required if you intended to support an increased volume of flow and stored session-related information.
-These are used for analytical analysis of the traffic patterns and utilization of your 128T routing system.
+These are used for analysis of the traffic patterns and utilization of your 128T routing system.
 Consult with your account representative for hardware recommendations specific to your traffic throughput needs, or visit our online community for hardware profile examples.

 When run as a virtual machine, CPU cores must be dedicated to the 128T router using core affinity.